Christopher Morel Player Props: Cubs vs. Red Sox

 Christopher Morel At The Plate

-- Morel has eight doubles, a triple, 15 home runs and 14 walks while hitting .261.
+- Morel is batting .272 with eight doubles, a triple, 15 home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.